HomeResourcesBlogDistracted Driving Awareness Month: The Risks of Distracted Driving For Commercial Fleets

 • Carefully document accident circumstances

-Tracking supports all of the above.
-By using technology to gather visual information about what’s happening on the road and in the cab, fleet managers can gather and utilize important evidence to support safe operations.
+By utilizing GPS tracking technology or AI-powered dashcams to gather visual information about what’s happening on the road and in the cab, fleet managers can gather insights to support safe operations.

 Real-life story from a fleet manager

-Wolf Line first implemented GPS fleet tracking and set it up so that fleet managers received alerts if hard braking, hard acceleration, or an accident occurred.
-But the company also wanted visual proof to back up this data—so they took the next step and implemented in-cab video cameras.
-The same safety alerts now arrive with video footage attached showing both front-facing and driver-facing views.
+Wolf Line fleet managers now receive alerts if hard braking, hard acceleration or an accident occurs, along with video footage from both front-facing and driver-facing views.
 This allows managers to see what behaviors were taking place for a given incident and whether distracted driving played a role.
 If it did, they can use the video to help train drivers to improve driving protocols.

 How you can use technology to help curb distracted driving

-• Fleet tracking: builds a foundation of safety data around driver behavior using not just GPS plot points, but a host of vehicle information from a data analytics perspective
+• Fleet tracking: Build a foundation of safety data around driver behavior using GPS plot points, plus additional vehicle information and insights.

-• AI-powered data: enables smart solutions that can alert you about events that require your immediate attention
+• AI-powered data: Enable smart solutions that can alert you to events that require your immediate attention.
+AI analysis and classification of any events make it easier for fleet managers to determine what actions need to be taken quickly.

-In-cab video is particularly useful in getting a holistic picture of driving events.
-It can provide a dual view of the driver and the road if both types of cameras are installed.
+In-cab video gives a holistic picture of driving events and can provide a dual view of the driver and the road.
 Video evidence can also be used to determine if disciplinary action is needed in the event of a serious driver infraction or can aid in accident investigations and in determinations of liability.

-To learn more about how distracted driving impacts commercial fleets, view our indepth webinar.
+To learn more about how distracted driving impacts commercial fleets, watch our in depth webinar.

 Verizon Connect